abendrothj/Argus/README.md

 Replace `/path/to/dir` with the directory you want to scan and `output.ndjson` with the desired output file name.

-If you want to use the default directory (current directory) and the default output file (`file_integrity.ndjson`), simply run:
+If you want to use the default directory (current working directory) and the default output file (`./file_integrity.ndjson`), simply run:

 ```bash
 ./target/release/argus